JaredIng87/note-taker/README.md

 # Note Taker

   In this app, the user can write and save notes.
-The user can the recall the notes by clicking on the desired note from the list
+The user can then view the saved notes by clicking on the desired note from the list on left hand side of screen.

-  todo: debug save to show new note in list.
-New notes save to database, but will not appear on screen until app is restarted

   ## Table of Contents